wsaqaf/sljournalism/hyperledger/Readme.md

 6) Deploy passenger to be used by the app as shown here: https://www.phusionpassenger.com/library/deploy/apache/deploy/ruby/

-4) Ensure you have git installed, else install using: sudo apt install git
+7) Ensure you have git installed, else install using: sudo apt install git

-5) Clone github repo from: https://github.com/wsaqaf/sljournalism.git using the command: git clone https://github.com/wsaqaf/sljournalism.git
+8) Clone github repo from: https://github.com/wsaqaf/sljournalism.git using the command: git clone https://github.com/wsaqaf/sljournalism.git

-6) Run the commands:
+9) Run the commands:
 bundle install

-7) Run the command: bundle exec rake secret and keep the output to use in the next step
+10) Run the command: bundle exec rake secret and keep the output to use in the next step

-8) Create the database using the commands (where <db> is the value in step 2) sudo -u postgres createuser sljournalism sudo -u postgres createdb sljournalism -O sljournalism sudo -u postgres psql postgres
+11) Create the database using the commands (where <db> is the value in step 2) sudo -u postgres createuser sljournalism sudo -u postgres createdb sljournalism -O sljournalism sudo -u postgres psql postgres
 ALTER USER sljournalism WITH PASSWORD 'sljournalism';

-9) Add an entry in /etc/postgresql/XX/main/pg_hba.conf under the line "local all postgres peer" as follows (<dbuser> from step 2): local all <dbuser> trust
+12) Add an entry in /etc/postgresql/XX/main/pg_hba.conf under the line "local all postgres peer" as follows (<dbuser> from step 2): local all <dbuser> trust

-10) Restart postgres with the command: sudo service postgresql restart
+13) Restart postgres with the command: sudo service postgresql restart

-11) Run the command
+14) Run the command
 bundle exec rake assets:precompile db:schema:load RAILS_ENV=production DISABLE_DATABASE_ENVIRONMENT_CHECK=1

-12) In the file sljournalism/config/local_env.yml, fill in the top SECRET_KEY_BASE value with the output from step 7 and fill in the remaining information as appropriate.
+15) In the file sljournalism/config/local_env.yml, fill in the top SECRET_KEY_BASE value with the output from step 7 and fill in the remaining information as appropriate.
 Remember to use the postgres credentials used in step 3 above

-13) Restart apache with: sudo service apache2 restart
+16) Restart apache with: sudo service apache2 restart

-14) Install docker using instructions here: https://www.hostinger.com/tutorials/how-to-install-docker-on-ubuntu
+17) Install docker using instructions here: https://www.hostinger.com/tutorials/how-to-install-docker-on-ubuntu

-15) Install docker-composer using the commands: sudo apt-get install docker-compose
+18) Install docker-composer using the commands: sudo apt-get install docker-compose

-16) Add the current user to the docker group and close the ssh session and login again as shown: sudo usermod -a -G docker $USER exit
+19) Add the current user to the docker group and close the ssh session and login again as shown: sudo usermod -a -G docker $USER exit

-17) install go-lang using the commands: sudo apt update sudo apt install golang-go
+20) install go-lang using the commands: sudo apt update sudo apt install golang-go

-17) go to /hyperledger/ and run the command: . initialize.sh
+21) go to /hyperledger/ and run the command: . initialize.sh

-18) go to hyperledger/chaincode and the command: . run.sh
+22) go to hyperledger/chaincode and the command: . run.sh

-19) Open the website to go through the steps shown in the DEMO video here:
+23) To ensure that everything works properly, open the website to go through the steps shown in the DEMO video here:
 <link to youtube>